zichuan-liu/TimeXplusplus/README.md

 **Reproducibility**: For each dataset script, first modify the `base_path` to correspond to your directory.

 1. **Training the black-box model $f$**: Scripts used to train black-box models are included in `experiments/<dataset>/train_transformer.py`.
-Within these scripts, you can change hyperparameter choices and see usage for setting up the model, training parameters, and more, more detail see Table 7 in the papar.
+Within these scripts, you can change hyperparameter choices and see usage for setting up the model, training parameters, and more detail please see Table 7 in the papar.

 2. **Training TimeX++ to explain $f$**: Before training, please replace the path to the trained time series predictor that you wish to explain.
 Then, run: